Youth Sponsorships

 2. have resided in Warren but have moved away to pursue their dreaming

-Funding provides the youth with tailored opportunities to meet the individual needs of the youth, including but not limited to additional:
+Funding provides the youth with bespoke opportunities, including but not limited to:

 · Lessons/tutoring